How to Write Your First CV Straight Out of School | Beginner’s Guide

 Your CV should be one to two pages long, depending on your level of experience.

-If you are a recent graduate or have very little work experience, one page should suffice.
+If you have just left school, are a recent graduate or have very little work experience, one page should suffice.
+Keeping it short and sweet has key benefits:

 Just like exams, it isn't about the quantity you write but the quality.